We Are The World

 When people talk about the cross-cultural communication, they focus on the ways people from different cultures talk to each other.
 However, the most important question is more about why people from different cultures would communicate with each other.
 From my volunteer experience in Houston Food Bank, I realized people chose to communicate not only because they are curious about each other, but also because they have a strong feeling of a shared identity.
 It is that feeling of belonging that brings people from different backgrounds together, share their feelings and take actions for the same goal.

 Houston Food Bank has volunteering event almost every day and people come to their major warehouse to offer their help.
 My job this time was to sort and clean the food.
 When I came to the warehouse, I was really surprised by how many people came to volunteer.
-In the cafe, more than fifty people were prepared to offer their help, including people who just finished work, students o1enjoying their summer vacation, and little kids.
+In the cafe, more than fifty people were prepared to offer their help, including people who just finished work, students enjoying their summer vacation, and little kids.
 I met a guy who was a worker, Greg.
 He told me that he was a Hispanic though he never learnt how to speak Spanish.
 Before the volunteering started, we talked about his background and his friends.
 He told me that most of his friends were Hispanic only because he was raised in a Hispanic culture.
 He recognized the unique communication way of Hispanic but he saw the difference more from the accent, vocabulary and specific expression than the communication itself.
 He told me that the fact of being an American made everyone the same in nature.

 After the volunteer started, I was assigned to cleaning the cans.
 I was working with a Hispanic man, Dalton Cruz and he shared with me his cross-cultural experience.
 He was a Hispanic and he made friends with everyone.
 In the church he was working for, most of his colleagues were not Hispanic and his girlfriend was not Hispanic either.
 He was basically living with people who had a different culture but he was quite comfortable with it.
 He told me that God loves everyone and he saw no difference in different people.
 He came to volunteer in the Houston Food Bank to help anyone who needed.
 Just as Greg, Dalton recognized the different communication ways from different cultures but he strongly believed that having the shared identity as human being cleared up any cultural conflict.